Mascara: Definition

 The Collins English Dictionary defines mascara as "a cosmetic substance for darkening, lengthening, curling, coloring, and thickening the eyelashes, applied with a brush or rod."
 The Oxford English Dictionary (OED) adds that mascara is occasionally used on the eyebrows as well.

 The OED also references mascaro from works published in the late 19th century.
 In 1886, the Peck & Snyder Catalogue advertises, "Mascaro or Water Cosmetique...
 For darkening the eyebrow and moustaches without greasing them and making them prominent."
 In 1890, the Century Dictionary defined mascara as "a kind of paint used for the eyebrows and eyelashes by actors."
-And in 1894, N. Lynn advises in Lynn's Practical Hints for Making-up, "to darken eyelashes, paint with mascara, or black paint, with a small brush."
+In 1894, N. Lynn advises in Lynn's Practical Hints for Making-up, "to darken eyelashes, paint with mascara, or black paint, with a small brush."

 Etymology

 The source of the word mascara is unclear.
-The Spanish word máscara meaning 'mask' or 'stain', and the Italian word maschera meaning 'mask' are possible origins.
+It was possibly derived from the Spanish word máscara meaning 'mask' or 'stain', and the Italian word maschera meaning 'mask' is a possible origin.
 A related Catalan word describes soot or a black smear, and the Portuguese word máscara means 'mask' and mascarra means dark stain or smut.
 There is even strong support for a possible source from the Arabic word maskharah or 'buffoon'.
 The Hebrew word משקרות (in the phrase mesaqqeroth `eynayim) relating to women's eyes is found in Isaiah 3:16.
 It may mean flirting or ogling with the eyes, or painting them with red pigment.

 Latin treatises sometimes used the word mascara when referring to witches.